be-hacking-hyf/javascript-1/week-3.md

 ## Homework and resources

 > SLACK!
 Many of you have been asking us very good questions over slack, and many of you are asking the same questions!
-This week ask all of your questions on the @general channel and tag us.
+This week ask all of your questions on the @class4 channel and tag us.
 If you don't we won't answer

 * must
     * [functions 2 & 3 & 4](https://github.com/colevandersWands/function-exercises/)